wilsonrljr/sysidentpy/docs/book/10-Case-Studies.md

 ![](https://github.com/wilsonrljr/sysidentpy-data/blob/4085901293ba5ed5674bb2911ef4d1fa20f3438d/book/assets/c10_m4_h150_1.png?raw=true)

-Lets check build a model for the `H20` group before we extrapolate the settings for every group.
+Let's check build a model for the `H20` group before we extrapolate the settings for every group.
 Because there are no input features, we will be using a `NAR` model type in SysIdentPy.
 To keep things simple and fast, we will start with Polynomial basis function with degree $1$.

 ```python
 unique_id = "H20"